 - 1/2 cup seasoned bread crumbs

-- In a large nonstick skillet coated with cooking spray, saute the apple, mushrooms and onion in oil until tender.
-Remove from the heat; stir in the spinach, lemon juice, lemon peel, 1/4 teaspoon salt and nutmeg.
+- In a large skillet coated with cooking spray, saute the apple, mushrooms and onion in oil until tender.
+Remove from the heat; stir in the spinach, lemon juice, lemon zest, 1/4 teaspoon salt and nutmeg.

 - Make a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 1/4-in. thickness.
 Remove plastic; sprinkle turkey with pepper and remaining salt.